cps-org/cps/common-package-specification.rst

 Specifies the required version of a package.
 If omitted, any version of the required package is acceptable.
 Semantics are the same as for the :attribute:`Version` attribute of a :object:`package`.

+Notes
+'''''

+Unless otherwise specified, a relative file path appearing in a CPS shall be interpreted relative to the ``.cps`` file.

 Package Configurations
 ======================